John Roskelley: Conservation and public service

 A noted conservationist, Roskelley served as Spokane County Commissioner from 1995 to 2004.

 In 2012, Roskelley published Paddling the Columbia: A guide to all 1,200 miles of our scenic and historical river, a guidebook based on his journey by boat from the river’s source in British Columbia to the Pacific Ocean.

-Roskelley ran for the state senate in 2020, but lost the fourth district election to incumbent Mike Padden.

 Personal

-Roskelley's son Jess (1982–2019) was also a mountain climber; the two successfully summitted Mount Everest together in May 2003.
+Roskelley's son Jess (1982–2019) was also a mountain climber; the two successfully summitted Mount Everest together on May 21, 2003.
+At that time Jess, aged 20, was the youngest American to have reached the summit of Everest.

 John's father Fenton (1917–2013) was the son of a fly-fishing dentist, lived in rugged central Idaho as a youth (at Challis in Custer County), earned a journalism degree from the University of Idaho in Moscow, and was the longtime outdoor writer for the Spokane Daily Chronicle and The Spokesman-Review newspapers in Spokane.
 Fenton was married to Violet (1921–2012) for 67 years; she was from Yorkshire, England, and they met in Cornwall while both served during World War II.
 They married during leave in March 1945, and had three children; John is the middle child and only son.